UtkarshaAnand/VehicleAssistant/README.md

 ## Description

 Vehicle Assistant is a Web App providing solutions to all your personal vehicle problems.
-A platform where users can register to sell their used cars, buy available used cars and take drowsiness detection test while driving.
-Used car sellers can conduct virtual auction involving all the interested buyers.
+A platform where users can register to sell their used cars, buy available used cars and take drowsiness detection tests while driving.
+Used car sellers can conduct virtual auctions involving all the interested buyers.
 The website also predicts an approximate value of the used car that helps the seller to decide a base price for the car.

 ## Installation